maheshc7/inventory-management/README.md

 6. **Access the API:**
     Open your browser and go to [http://localhost:8000/](http://localhost:8000/)

+## API Documentation
+Provide a link to your API documentation or instructions on how to access it.
+Go to [Swagger Doc](http://localhost:8000/swagger/) or [ReDoc](http://localhost:8000/redoc/) to view the API Docs.

 ## API Endpoints
-List and briefly describe the available API endpoints.

-- **Endpoint 1:** `/api/endpoint1`
+- **Endpoint 1:** `/api/item/?category=Raw Materials`
-    - Description: Briefly describe what this endpoint does.
+    - Description: Returns list of items available in the database.
+Can be filtered and paginated via query parameters.
     - Method: GET
     - Parameters: List any required parameters.

-- **Endpoint 2:** `/api/endpoint2`
+- **Endpoint 2:** `/api/item`
-    - Description: Briefly describe what this endpoint does.
+    - Description: Add/Create new item.
     - Method: POST
-    - Parameters: List any required parameters.
+    - Parameters: See swagger doc.

 ...

-## API Documentation
-Provide a link to your API documentation or instructions on how to access it.
-Go to base_url/swagger/ or base_url/redoc/ to view the API Docs.

 ## Frontend Task:
 [Link to CodeBox](https://codesandbox.io/s/k89fsd)

-## Acknowledgments
-If you have any acknowledgments or credits, mention them here.